RMNCLDYO/perplexity-ai-toolkit/README.md

 ### Obtaining an API Key

 > [!IMPORTANT]
-> In order to generate an API key for Perplexity you must first add your payment information to your Perplexity account.
+> In order to generate an API key, you must first add your payment information to your Perplexity account.
 API keys can only be generated when your balance is nonzero.

 1. Sign up for an account at [Perplexity AI](https://perplexity.ai).
 2. Add your payment information to your Perplexity account.